Lux-AI-Challenge/Lux-Design-S1/specs.md

 ### Background

 The night is dark and full of terrors.
 Two teams must fight off the darkness, collect resources, and advance through the ages.
 Daytime finds a desperate rush to gather and build the resources that can carry you through the impending night.
-Plan and expand carefully -- any city that fails to produce enough light cannot stave off the darkness, and will be consumed by darkness.
+Plan and expand carefully -- any city that fails to produce enough light will be consumed by darkness.

 ### Environment